LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

     * **+ Add Request Headers**: Add any request headers to include in the request.
     * **+ Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **+ Add Post Body**: Enter the payload to send if applicable.
+    * **Transformation Spec**: If you were able to select your **Content Provider** in Step 3 above, a default spec is provided here.
+You can use it if you haven't customized the CMS' data model.
+If you weren't able to select your content provider, a default spec isn't provided.

-    * **Transformation Spec**: Here you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
+        Here, provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
 In other words, given the request, map the returned articles' metadata data model (schema) to the LivePerson Knowledge Base data model.
 For more on this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).

     **Note**: Configure the connector payload to target only the content that you want to use as a part of this knowledge base.
 If you add the knowledge base with clear domain scoping -- limiting the content as needed -- the knowledge base will perform better and be easier to tune.